AckerlyXu/heima/articles/active-directory/active-directory-aadconnectsync-implement-password-synchronization.md

 - Configure directory synchronization between your on-premises AD and your Azure Active Directory
 - Enable password synchronization

-For more details, see [Integrating your on-premises identities with Azure Active Directory](/documentation/articles/active-directory-aadconnect/)
+For more details, see [Integrating your on-premises identities with Azure Active Directory](./active-directory-aadconnect.md)

-> [AZURE.NOTE]
+> [!NOTE]
 > For more details about Active Directory Domain Services that are configured for FIPS and password synchronization, see [Password Sync and FIPS](#password-synchronization-and-fips).
 >
 >